Isomux Design and Architecture

 I have finally reached Level 6 in Steve Yegge's hierarchy!

-The main friction with getting to Level 6 was terminal management, especially for tasks that can only be done remotely, like model training.
+The main friction with getting to Level 6 using Claude Code was terminal management.
+Having a mix of local sessions and remote sessions (for tasks that can only be done remotely like model training) and ssh'ing all the time added friction.

-2. Running said tool in a home server inside a Tailscale network with my laptop and phone.
+- Running it in a server in the same Tailscale network as my laptop and phone.

-This simplifies the two ends of my workflow:
+This consolidates the two ends of my workflow:

-Two great things not to have to worry about!
+Two great things not to have to think about!

 But my custom-made orchestration, Isomux (Isometric Multiplexer), has something extra: it's cute.